Dear TexCare, #1mybookmark

 |

-I used a stain remover, and it went like that while I was saying goodbye to the stain, so did the color.
-Am I risking the thing about your stain remover, too?
+I used a stain remover, and while I said goodbye to the stain, the color disappeared too.
+Is there a risk of that happening with your stain remover?

 |

-If you use a stain remover that uses Oxi – that is, oxygenation, there will inevitably be a bleaching.
+If you use a stain remover that uses Oxi – meaning oxidation – bleaching will inevitably occur.

 So avoid it... |